n0ia96/RockPaperScissors/README.md

-# RockPaperScissors
+# RockPaperScissors in Python
-A Rock, Paper, Scissors game I've made in Pyhton
+A Rock, Paper, Scissors game I've made in Pyhton Console.